What is Pickleball?

 Court & Layout

-• Baselines: The lines parallel to the net at each end of the court.
+| Baselines | 20 feet (width of court) | Lines running parallel to the net at the back boundaries on each end of the court. |

 Key Features of Pickleball